rapatar/rapatar.github.io/cv.md

 --------------------------------------------------------------------------------

-### Worked as a Roustabout with CDC Ltd. from May 2013 to December 2014 at Istiglal rig for BP.
+### Worked as a Roustabout with CDC Ltd. from May 2013 to December 2014 at Istiglal MODU for BP.

 Responsibilities include: